Anyungu/spring-boot-kub/readme.md

 Use the Nginx ingress controller to direct traffic:

 Select the cloud appropriate command from this [link](https://kubernetes.github.io/ingress-nginx/deploy).
-This will be applied in our cluster.
+This will be applied in our cluster later on.

-Define rules for the ingress as shown below
+Define rules for the ingress in the infra/k8s/ingress/depl-ingresss.yaml as shown below

 ```yaml